jessicayung/deep-learning-map/basics-glossary.md

 Most of these definitions are paraphrased from [CS231n](http://cs231n.github.io/).

 ### Artificial Neural Networks
+- 'Perform sequences of linear mappings with interwoven non-linearites'
 - Typical Components of a Neural Network
 	- Input
 	- Score function: maps raw data to class scores (for classification)